haddocking/disvis/README.md

     sudo pip install numpy cython

-Wait untill the compilation and installion is finished (this might take awhile).
+Wait untill the installation is finished.
 Your system is now ready.
 Follow the general instructions above to install **DisVis**.

-### MacOSX (10.7+)
+### MacOSX

 First install [*git*](https://git-scm.com/download) for MacOSX.
 Next, install [*pip*](https://pip.pypa.io/en/latest/installing.html),
 the official Python package manager.
-Follow the link, and install *pip* using their installation instructions.
+Either follow the link and install *pip* using their installation instructions or type

+    sudo easy_install pip

 The final step to prepare you system is installing the Python dependencies.
 Open a shell and type